aantron/ocaml.org/data/planet/hannes/the-road-ahead-for-mirageos-in-2021.md

 ---

 <h2>Introduction</h2>
 <p>2020 was an intense year.
 I hope you're healthy and keep being healthy.
 I am privileged (as lots of software engineers and academics are) to be able to work from home during the pandemic.
-Let's not forget people in less privileged situations,  and let&rsquo;s try to give them as much practical, psychological and financial support as we can these days.
+Let's not forget people in less privileged situations,  and let’s try to give them as much practical, psychological and financial support as we can these days.
 And as much joy as possible to everyone around :)</p>
 <p>I cancelled the autumn MirageOS retreat due to the pandemic.
 Instead I collected donations for our hosts in Marrakech - they were very happy to receive our financial support, since they had a difficult year, since their income is based on tourism.
 I hope that in autumn 2021 we'll have an on-site retreat again.</p>
-<p>For 2021, we (at <a href="https://robur.coop">robur</a>) got a grant from the EU (via <a href="https://pointer.ngi.eu">NGI pointer</a>) for &quot;Deploying MirageOS&quot; (more details below), and another grant from <a href="https://ocaml-sf.org">OCaml software foundation</a> for securing the opam supply chain (using <a href="https://github.com/hannesm/conex">conex</a>).
+<p>For 2021, we (at <a href="https://robur.coop">robur</a>) got a grant from the EU (via <a href="https://pointer.ngi.eu">NGI pointer</a>) for "Deploying MirageOS" (more details below), and another grant from <a href="https://ocaml-sf.org">OCaml software foundation</a> for securing the opam supply chain (using <a href="https://github.com/hannesm/conex">conex</a>).
 Some long-awaited releases for MirageOS libraries, namely a <a href="https://discuss.ocaml.org/t/ann-first-release-of-awa-ssh">ssh implementation</a> and a rewrite of our <a href="https://discuss.ocaml.org/t/ann-release-of-ocaml-git-v3-0-duff-encore-decompress-etc/">git implementation</a> have already been published.</p>
 <p>With my MirageOS view, 2020 was a pretty successful year, where we managed to add more features, fixed lots of bugs, and paved the road ahead.
 I want to thank <a href="https://ocamllabs.io/">OCamlLabs</a> for funding work on MirageOS maintenance.</p>
 <h2>Recap 2020</h2>
 <p>Here is a very subjective random collection of accomplishments in 2020, where I was involved with some degree.</p>